-According to the Child Welfare Information Gateway website, the main reasons people search include the following: general family information, family traits and personalities, medical history information, reason for adoption, connection for other siblings, birth parent reassurance.
+According to the Child Welfare Information Gateway the main reasons people search include the following: general family information, family traits, and personalities, medical history information, the reason for adoption, connection for other siblings, birth parent reassurance.

 1. Setting up a profile is relatively simple and requires basic information such as birth year, state, name, country, agency.

 There’s nothing like trying to set up an account only to realize that you’re first going to need to track down layers of information just to get past Page 1.
 Adoption reunion registries make setting up a profile as easy as possible so that users are not bogged down searching for information that they may not know or have access to.

 Basic information adoptees ask their parents for and/or try to locate on their own before they begin their search includes:

 – Adoption agency used to facilitate the adoption.
 Keeping in mind that many agencies keep their own records and have their own procedures involved for reunions.